 St Lazarovden is one of the great Christian holidays.
 It’s a tradition that is celebrated the day before Palm Sunday also called Lazars sabbath.

-It is generally devoted to the young girls of the villages.
+The day is generally devoted to the young girls of the villages.
 It is the first occasion for young women of the village to wear the full traditional adult costume of their region.

 Lazarovden celebrates the miracle of St Lazurus of Bethany.
 He was brought back to life four days after his funeral by the ‘divine power’ of Jesus Christ.